pbl64k/coursera-proglang-practice/section-5/section-5-problems.md

 # Practice Problems for Section 5

-**NOTE:** You do not need to handle corner cases, particularly receiving arguments of the wront type, unless explicitly asked to do that in the problem statement.
+**NOTE:** You do not need to handle corner cases, particularly receiving arguments of the wrong type, unless explicitly asked to do that in the problem statement.

 ## Warm Up